 Designed to stabilize housing, increase income and skills, and improve the self-determination of homeless persons and families through rental assistance and case management services.
 The program targets homeless individuals with a disabling condition including physical, mental or emotional impairment, a developmental disability, and a diagnosable substance abuse disorder.
 Homeless persons in Bledsoe, Bradley, Grundy, Marion, Meigs, McMinn, Rhea, Polk, Sequatchie, and Hamilton County are eligible to participate in the program.
 Funded by U.S. Department of Housing and Urban Development.

 The weatherization program provides a whole house approach that incorporates advanced technologies and addresses the comprehensive energy usage in low-income homes, as well as related health and safety improvements.
-In order to be eligible for this program, you must provide proof of income and be in need of home, and/or safety improvements to your dwelling and live in Bledsoe, Grundy, Marion, McMinn, Meigs, Polk, Rhea or Sequatchie County.
+In order to be eligible for this program, you must provide proof of income and be in need of home, and/or safety improvements to your dwelling and live in Bledsoe, Grundy, Hamilton, Marion, McMinn, Meigs, Polk, Rhea or Sequatchie County.
 Funded by Tennessee Department of Human Services.

 Permission to Proceed